ChromeUniverse/Personal-website/public/posts/making-the-website.md

 This is a little guide for those who might be interested in knowing how _The Lucca Logs_ was made and my reasoning behind some of the design choices that I made while building this website.

-All files and source code for my website are available [here](https://github.com/ChromeUniverse/Personal-website).
+All files and source code for my website are available [on GitHub](https://github.com/ChromeUniverse/Personal-website).
+If you're looking to use any part of this website's code in a project of your own, you can find a more straightforward and easier to follow guide [here](https://github.com/ChromeUniverse/Personal-website/blob/main/README.md).

 Now buckle up, dear reader, because this post is quite a lengthy one.
 I've included a table of contents for your convenience.